lquatrin/i3d21/assignment_3.md

 The SGD optimizer was used to estimate the extrinsic parameters of each camera.
 For each loop step, the relative matrix between each pair of cameras is evaluated and compared with a ground truth, which defines the loss function **camera_distance**.
 Each relative matrix is computed by getting the view matrix (or extrinsic camera matrix) of one camera, and multiplying by the inverse of a second view matrix, from other camera.
 Then, the rotation and translation of these relative matrices are used to compare with a known ground truth, also computing the loss function.

 The first camera is initialized with the trivial case, and the others are initialized with random values.
-Since the axis-angle represetation is being used in this first experiment, both rotation and translation of the first camera are initialized with the a zero vector.
+Since the axis-angle represetation is being used in this first experiment, both rotation and translation of the first camera are initialized with the zero vector.

 For the first result, using 2000 iterations, i reached a result with a camera_distance = 4.597e-03 at the last iteration: